 Urban development in East London & the legacy of London Olympics 2012

-…and in addition, the rent was soaring up… thus, in the end, we had to move out of the area and find somewhere more affordable.
+Thus, we had to move out of the area and find somewhere more affordable.

 Compared to Old Street, the area seemed even more obsolete with uneven pavements and a quiet shopping mall…

-Right next to our building, there was a policeman with a German shepherd aiming his rifle at somewhere behind our flat.
+Right next to our flat, there was a policeman with a German shepherd by his side, aiming his rifle at somewhere behind our flat.